-Sean is admitted to practice in the District of Columbia, California, and Ohio and is registered to practice before the United States Patent and Trademark Office.
-Sean is a native speaker of Korean and has advanced proficiency in French.
+Sean is admitted to practice in the District of Columbia, California and Ohio, and is registered to practice before the United States Patent and Trademark Office.

 Sean obtained his Juris Doctor from the Ohio State University Moritz College of Law and his B.S. in mechanical and aerospace engineering from Seoul National University.

 Paul A. Serbinowski